imartinez921/imartinez921/ReadMe.md

 - 🔭 I’m currently working on my Spotify website clone
 - 🌱 I’m currently learning React Native on the side
+- 👯 I’m looking to collaborate on full-stack projects
+- When I'm not coding I'm dancing 💃🏻
-- 👯 I’m looking to collaborate on full-stack projects 📫 How to reach me: Email: imartinez921@gmail.com 📫
+- 📫 How to reach me: Email: imartinez921@gmail.com 📫

 Technologies Used: